Tronok/javascript-algorithms/README.md

 *☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*

+## Plan
+Start with things marked as `R`
+0. Kormen - general design and ideas behind data algorithms.
+1. Data structures + Linked Lists
+2. Sorting
+3. Search
+4. Graphs
+5. Math
+6. Strings
+7. The rest marked with `R`
+8. The rest marked with `G`

 ## Data Structures

 A data structure is a particular way of organizing and storing data in a computer so that it can